hybridsjs/hybrids/docs/store/usage.md

 ### Singleton

-If the model definition is a singleton, define the property without `id` option:
+If the model definition is a singleton, define the property without the `id` option:

 ```javascript
 const Settings = {